mycpuorg/mycpuorg.github.io/_posts/2015-06-15-options-intro.md

 ---

-In this entry we will visit the important criteria to become an active investor, the mindset, a philosophy to investing.
-This mindset transcends details of what instrument you are trading, what your goals in life are etc. As the title suggests, our favorite instrument are options but in this blog we will understand the mindset required to begin investing.
+In this entry we will visit the important criteria to become an active investor, the mindset - a philosophy to investing.
+This mindset transcends details of what instrument you are trading, what your goals in life are etc. As the title suggests, our favorite instrument are options but in this blog we will understand the mental approach required to begin investing.
 I'll share what I've learnt from various resources that I have personally invested in.
 At the very least you can walk away with a summary of these resources.
 These resources range from expensive training sessions costing several